HamidQureshi/SDK-Xamarin/README.md

 # Activeledger - Xamarin SDK

-The Activeledger PHP SDK has been built to provide an easy way to connect your php web application to an Activeledger Network
+The Activeledger Xamarin SDK has been built to provide an easy way to connect your Xamarin application to an Activeledger Network

 ### Activeledger